LABSS/PyPROTON-OC/README.md

 protonoc override sample_json.json -c results/ -p 4 -m -a
 ```

-This command takes the file sample_json.json (located in the samples folder) runs several simulations divided into 4 processes and saves the results in the results/ folder.
+This command takes the file `sample_json.json` (located in the samples folder) runs several simulations divided into 4 processes and saves the results in the `results/` folder.
 At the end of the simulation it merges all the results into one pickle file.

-### Read data:
+### Read data

-To read generated data.
+Simulations results are saved in pickle and can be extracted as a pandas DataFrame through the `protonoc.utils` module.

 ```python
 from protonoc import utils